Pogryziony/recruitment-task-cypress/README.md

-# E-commerce Website Testing with Cypress and Playwright
+# E-commerce Website Testing with Cypress

 This project is designed to validate the functionality of key features on an e-commerce website using Cypress with TypeScript.
 The tests cover user registration and login, product search and filter, and adding items to the cart.